Roly5573/Advice-Project/README.md

 - All other photographs are my own, with the exception of The Havering Association for Disabled Peoples as used in the Appointments section of the website.
 This is from Google Maps.

 ## Inspiration
-- I would like to say a huge thank you to Iris at Code Institute, for her endless enthusiasm, good humour, and encouragement, in her drive to get the course project completed.
+- I would like to say a huge thank you to Iris at Code Institute, for endless enthusiasm, good humour, and encouragement, in her drive to get the course project completed.
 - Also to Marcel, my mentor, whose technical insight has been instumental in guiding me throughout the project.